fcalesella/CVPCR/README.md

 **N.B.** the ```back_project_ci```, ```make_bootstrap```, ```make_model```, and ```make_permutations``` scripts requires to modify the path also in the section of the imports, since the path to the "utils" directory of the repository is needed to import the customized modules.

 ## 3. Usage <a name="Usage"></a>
-**Data requirements:**\
-The code expects the input data to be a MATLAB (.mat) file with a two-dimensional array named "data" where rows are subjects and columns are voxels.
-The covariates and the target should be in a CSV (.csv) file where each row is a subject in the same order as the input data.
-In the covariates file, each column should be a covariate, while in the target file only one column is expected with the target class of each subject.
-To make the atlas based inference a nifti mask of the same size as the input data is required, as well as an atlas structured as in the FSL software https://fsl.fmrib.ox.ac.uk/fsl/fslwiki

-.
-The atlas should be a 4D nifti with a a ROI mask in each dimension.
-An XML file with the label for each ROI is also needed (please see the
 The predictors (i.e., input data)
 The ```make_model``` script is the first to be run.
 It estimates the model and save it along with its predictions.
 The ```model_scoring``` script calculate and prints the performance metrics.